Tim Minchin: Songs The World Will Never Hear tour and Time Machine (2025-)

+In December 2025, Minchin wrote and composed the song "I'm Not Remarkable", which was featured in an Apple short film of the same name released to celebrate the International Day of Persons with Disabilities.
+The film won the Outstanding Commercial category at the 78th Primetime Creative Arts Emmy Awards.

 Television and radio

 Minchin has made appearances on Australian TV shows, including the ABC's Spicks and Specks and The Sideshow.
 He has also made appearances on Network Ten's panel shows Good News Week (February 2010) and Talkin' 'Bout Your Generation (March 2010).

 Minchin has appeared on several British radio and television shows, including the BBC's Never Mind the Buzzcocks (four times, once as guest host), BBC Radio 4's Mark Watson Makes the World Substantially Better, and two specials on BBC Radio 2.
-He often performs on his TV appearances, such as his spots on Friday Night with Jonathan Ross, first in October 2009 where he performed a specially written song entitled "Five Poofs and Two Pianos", a parody of the show's house band, 4 Poofs and a Piano, and again in July of 2010 when he performed Song For Wossy.
+He often performs on his TV appearances, such as his spots on Friday Night with Jonathan Ross, first in October 2009 where he performed a specially written song entitled "Five Poofs and Two Pianos", a parody of the show's house band, 4 Poofs and a Piano, and again in July 2010 when he performed Song For Wossy.
 Minchin also appeared as a special guest on the 2009 edition of The Big Fat Quiz of the Year, performing a song written for the show ("It's Like 1984") in reference to a question regarding Google Street View.
 On Saturday 13 August 2011, Minchin hosted Prom 40, the first BBC Comedy Promenade Concert at the Royal Albert Hall.
 He appeared on Desert Island Discs on 6 May 2012.

 A heavily cut-down version of the show released on DVD as So F**king Rock Live has aired several times on British TV channel E4, first on 23 July 2009.
 It aired at the start of 2011, forming E4's New Year's coverage.

 On 8 May 2010, Minchin's musical sitcom pilot Strings was broadcast on BBC Radio 2; it was well received, but he decided against creating a full series.

 In December 2011, Minchin performed a specially written song called "Woody Allen Jesus" on The Jonathan Ross Show.
 However, despite the show's producers and ITV's lawyers approving the composition for broadcast, it was removed at the last minute.
 Responding on his blog, Minchin stated: "Someone got nervous and sent the tape to ITV's director of television, Peter Fincham.
 And Peter Fincham demanded that I be cut from the show.
 He did this because he's scared of the ranty, shit-stirring, right-wing press, and of the small minority of Brits who believe they have a right to go through life protected from anything that challenges them in any way."